 - the number of dependants in your family

 - the secured and unsecured debts you hold (e.g. credit cards, personal loans or car loans)

 - your living expenses.

 Lenders tend to take a prudent approach to their calculations.
-For example, when it comes to credit cards, they may consider the limits on your cards – even if you don’t owe anything on them.
+For example, when it comes to credit cards, they may take into account the limits on your cards - even if you don’t currently owe anything on them.
 So if you’ve got a credit card with a $20,000 limit, they may see that $20,000 as potential debt and then count the potential credit card repayments as an expense.

 The lender also takes a similar approach when assessing your ability to make repayments.
 They'll factor in future interest rate rises and assess your ability to cope with the higher repayments that may be required.